Nara Prefecture: Climate

 In the Nara Basin, the climate has inland characteristics, as represented in the bigger temperature variance within the same day, and the difference of summer and winter temperatures.
 Winter temperatures average about 3 to 5 °C, and 25 to 28 °C in the summer with highest reaching close to 35 °C. There is not a single year over the last decade (since 1990, up to 2007) with more than 10 days of snowfall recorded by Nara Local Meteorological Observatory.

 The climate in the rest of the prefecture are mountainous, and especially in the south, with below -5 °C being the extreme minimum in winter.
 Heavy rainfall is observed in summer.
 The annual accumulated rainfall ranges as much as 3000 to 5000 mm, which is among the heaviest in Japan.

 Spring and fall are temperate.
 The mountainous region of Yoshino has been popular both historically and presently for its cherry blossoms in the spring.
 In the fall, the southern mountains are equally striking with the changing of the oak trees.

-Cities

-There are twelve cities in Nara Prefecture: